edgedb/edgedb/docs/guides/tutorials/rust_axum.rst

     }

 Finally, a ``.run()`` method will get our ``WeatherApp`` to run forever, sleeping for 60 seconds each time.
-(Weather doesn't change that often...)

 .. code-block:: rust